skhiearth/Blockchain_Dev_SocialNet/notes.md

 6. **Anti Fraud**: Blockchain transactions are publicly verifiable and it is very hard to fake transactions or embezzle funds.

-## How to become a blockchain developer?
+## How to become a blockchain developer

 Up until now, we have been discussing about how to send money using Blockchain.
 But it is also possible to build applications using Blockchain.
 Unfortunately, Bitcoin is pretty limited in this, so we use a different blockchain